 - While your claim for asylum was being examined.

-All of the time that an EEA citizen has spent in the State is reckonable for naturalisation purposes.
+All of the time that an EEA citizen has resided in the State is reckonable for naturalisation purpose

-You can use the Online Naturalisation Residency Calculator Tool as a guide to whether you satisfy the naturalisation residency conditions before submitting an application.
+Important: You are required to verify that you satisfy the naturalisation residency conditions before lodging an application.